roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  He caught the blown kiss in his hand, then kissed his fingers and returned it back to her.
 "I love you, baby."

  "Me too, honey," she winked just before closing his door, "I love you, Rick, bye honey!"
-Report_Story #1